…Nakin, Planet 3, Venhae System

 In space, viewed from the nightside, Nakin gave the impression of serenity.
 Cirrus clouds blanketed the planet in the protective folds of an unfathomable number of ice crystals, each twirling in the atmosphere’s upper layers.
 Within the planet’s shadow an occasional ray of light reached across the vast treacherous divide of space and time, dodging meteors and nebulae, planetary bodies and black holes, only to end as a brief brilliant sparkle igniting off an ice crystal.
 It was one of these beautiful flashes of iridescent white, there and then gone, that caught Badger Keane’s eye as his talon fighter glided silently along its approach vector.

 Crossing into Nakin’s dayside, he peered down at the cumulonimbus clouds spiraling into the deadly focus of an icecane.
-The eyewall was drawn back, revealing landfall at the tip of the Dranocjek continent, identifiable only by the rare exposure of verdant marshes that chased a jagged line against the lapis-blue Handel Ocean.
-The riversprings must have still been running hot, or the frozen precipitation would have covered the entire shoreline in the hazy blur of ice.
+The eyewall was drawn back, revealing landfall at the tip of the Dranocjek continent, identifiable by the rare exposure of verdant marshes that chased a jagged line against the lapis-blue Handel Ocean.
+Only the riversprings still running hot kept the frozen precipitation from covering the entire shoreline in the hazy blur of ice.

 “Afraid of a little wind?”

-Turning his helmeted head right, Badge held his gaze on the talon holding steady within a meter from the wingtip of his own fighter.
+Turning his helmeted head right, Badge gazed at the talon holding steady within a meter from the wingtip of his own fighter.
 “Protocol, Two.”